AlexRoar/SxTree/README.md

     });
 ```

-Here's an example that can be found in `/examples/simple`
+Here's an example that can be found in `/examples/simple`.
+It is extremely easy to adjust lexer for your needs.

 ```python
 def someFunction() {